berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 3.2.2 Configuration Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The constants shown in Table 1 are passed to glXGetConfig and glX-
+The constants shown in Table 1 are passed to glXGetConfig and glXChooseVisual
-ChooseVisual to specify which attributes are being queried.
+to specify which attributes are being queried.

 +----------------------+---------+-----------------------------------------------+
 |      Attribute       |   Type  |                     Notes                     |